Teen Titans: Titans Tower

 Titans Tower is the headquarters of the Teen Titans.
-The first tower was located in New York City, while later series depict it in California, usually the San Francisco bay area.
-Although the location and actual look of the tower has changed throughout the various series, there are a few defining characteristics, such as always being shaped to resemble the letter "T".
-In some series the tower is often colored like sky blue or silver.
+The first tower was located in New York City, while later series depict it in California, usually the San Francisco Bay Area.
+Although the location and appearance of the tower has changed throughout the various series, there are a few defining characteristics, such as always being shaped to resemble the letter "T".